Hilbet

-Hilbet (Tigrinya፡ ሕልበት) is a traditional food originating from the Tigray-Tigrinya people found in Eritrea and northern Ethiopia (Tigray Region).
+Hilbet (Tigrinya፡ ሕልበት) is a traditional food originating from the Tigray-Tigrinya people found in southern Eritrea and northern Ethiopia.
 It is a vegan food that is made from fava beans, fenugreek, lentil, and other spices that are ground into a powder.
 The Hilbet powder is then cooked and whipped to make a cream-like texture.
-At the center of the Hilbet it will have chill paper-based sauce and is eaten using Injera.
+At the center of the Hilbet it will have chili pepper-based sauce and is eaten using Injera.

 Its consumption is very widespread in the historic regions like Akkele Guzay and Agame.